 Families Connect Monthly Networking Group

-For Families Impacted by Cancer and their Children, is a program for the whole family when a parent, grandparent, or adult relative has cancer.
+Families Connect is a program for the whole family when a parent, grandparent, or adult relative has cancer.
 A family support group is held while the children and teens (ages 5-18) meet for equal parts support and fun!
 RSVP by NOON the Monday prior to each group!

 Kid Support - A Program of the Cancer Support Community

 Kid Support™ is a series of 3 interwoven workshops for children and teens (ages 5 – 18, divided into age groups) who have a parent, grandparent, or other adult family member with cancer.
 Kid Support™ includes age-appropriate activities (art, games, writing, cooking, etc.) and provides a safe space for children and teens to have conversations about their loved ones’ cancer.
 Sessions are 1 ½ hours in length.
 A family support group is held while the children and teens meet!
 Dinner is provided.
 Check our program calendar for the next session.

-Examples include: Family Yoga, Kids Rock Cancer, Family Art for Recovery, Hoop Jam
+Examples include: Family Yoga, Kids Rock Cancer, Hoop Jam, and Food, Family & Fun

 Lisa Roberts, RYT, RCYT and author of Breathe, Chill – A Handy Book of Games and Techniques Introducing Breathing, Relaxation and Meditation to Kids and Teens will offer ongoing sessions for children and families to practice wellness in fun and interesting ways.

-Examples include: Build Your Own Gingerbread House night, Chalk the Block, Music and Munchies for Teens
+Examples include: Build Your Own Gingerbread House night, Movie night, and Equine Assisted Learning

 In partnership with St. Louis Men's Group Against Cancer and St. Luke's Hospital, this family friendly room hosts a variety of materials to support the whole family, the whole time.